koyahness/koyahness/README.md

-## Hi there, welcome to Koyah world of web3 in the EVM, SVM, Cosmos and BTC
+## Hi there, welcome to Koyah world of Web3

 Game, Code, Analyse/ Research & Write  ⌨️ ⌨️